Hampshire Alliance for Rural Affordable Housing (HARAH)

 The HARAH partnership’s main aim is to increase the supply of affordable housing in the rural villages of Hampshire.

-The members of HARAH are Action Hampshire which hosts the Rural Housing Enablers, the Homes and Communities Agency, Hampshire County Council, the six rural local authorities in Hampshire (Basingstoke and Deane, East Hampshire, Hart, New Forest, Test Valley, Winchester), New Forest National Park Authority and Hyde Housing Group.
+The members of HARAH are Action Hampshire which hosts the Rural Housing Enablers, the Homes and Communities Agency, Hampshire County Council, the six rural local authorities in Hampshire (Basingstoke and Deane, East Hampshire, Hart, New Forest, Test Valley, Winchester), New Forest National Park Authority, South Downs National Park and the consortium housing provider Hampshire Village Homes.

 • What do we do?